-Cat’s Tail will be held this year on October 1, 2016
+Cat’s Tail was held this year on October 1, 2016

 The Cat’s Tail is a rugged mountain marathon.
-Our first year in 2015 (2015 Inaugural Video by Joe Azze/Mountain Peak Fitness) was very successful with 66 runners of 69 starters completing the course on a horrible weather day.
-We attribute this high finish rate to our tough entry requirements which are:
+Our first year in 2015 (2015 Inaugural Video by Joe Azze/Mountain Peak Fitness) was very successful with 66 runners of 69 starters completing the course on a horrible weather day, in 2016 we had 89 runners that ALL finished under the 10 hour time limit .
+We attribute these high success rates to our tough entry requirements which are:

 You must have minimally completed within the last year: